zhoujj2013/lncfuntk/README.md

 ### Predicted functional lncRNAs and their annotation

-Predicted functional lncRNAs and the corresponding FIS (Functional Information Score).
+Predicted functional lncRNAs and the corresponding FIS (Functional Information Score):

 ```
 05FunctionalityPrediction/functional.lncrna.lst